 Contamination doesn’t just leak into the ground and stay in one place in the soil.
 That’s why it’s critical to not only know exactly what potentially contaminative activities have been present on your site over time, but also present on surrounding properties.

 The mismanagement of petroleum hydrocarbons, industrial solvents and other chemicals (for example PFAS), can impact water and groundwater with the potential for some chemicals to enter the human food chain.
-Contamination can also present be in the air with vapours resulting from contamination in groundwater having the potential to significantly decrease the quality of indoor air and negatively impact human health.
+Contamination can also be present in the air with vapours resulting from contamination in groundwater having the potential to significantly decrease the quality of indoor air and negatively impact human health.

 2. What can cause contamination?